dart-lang/site-www/src/tools/pub/automated-publishing.md

 ### Configuring a GitHub Action workflow for publishing to pub.dev

-When automated publishing from GitHub Actions has been enabled on pub.dev, you can create a GitHub Actions workflow for publishing.
+When automated publishing from GitHub Actions is enabled on pub.dev, you can create a GitHub Actions workflow for publishing.
 This is done by creating a `.github/workflows/publish.yml` file as follows: